embeddings-benchmark/mteb/docs/reproducible_workflow.md

 # Reproducible Workflows

-This section introduce how to MTEB uses reproducible workflows.
+This section introduces how MTEB uses reproducible workflows.
 The main goal is to make the results reproducible and transparent.
 The workflow is based on the following principles:

 1. **Version control**: Both code and data are versioned using git revision IDs.
 2. **Model Repository**: MTEB includes a model registry of models run on MTEB since June 2024.
 These implementations are stored in `mteb/models/`.
 This is to ensure that the model run is transparent, documented, and reproducible.
 Note that models which are simply loaded and run using SentenceTransformers are not documented, as referring only to the revision ID of the model is sufficient to reproduce the results.